Chunkys0up7/practicecanvas/AI Praticioner Portal/frontend/README.md

 ## Error Handling

 - The app is now wrapped in a global ErrorBoundary component for improved error handling and user experience.
 Unexpected errors will display a user-friendly message instead of breaking the UI.

+---

+## Input Validation & Security

+- File creation dialogs now have robust input validation and error handling.
+Invalid file names (empty, whitespace-only, or containing / or \\) are disallowed and show user-friendly error messages.